 Choose the Right Type of Exercise

-Your fitness journey starts with picking exercises that match your goals.
+Picking exercises that meet your fitness journey goals.
 You might choose cardio, strength, or flexibility work.
 These tips help you find the best exercises for your needs.

 Cardio vs. Strength Training

-Ask yourself: Do you want to shed pounds, lift more, or boost stamina?
+Consider what you want to improve—for instance, do you want to lose weight, gain strength and muscle, or enhance your endurance?
 Aim for 3-4 cardio sessions weekly and 2-3 strength days.
 Mix cycling classes with weight circuits to avoid plateaus.

 Flexibility and Mobility Work

-Aim for 10 minutes of mobility work daily—try foam rolling to ease tightness.
+Try to do at least 10 minutes of mobility work every day.
+Foam roll tight muscles.
 These tips ensure your body stays agile and resilient.

 Create a Balanced Workout Routine